The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![FumaShuriken](https://xivapi.com/i/002000/002907_hr1.png)\
 **Fuma Shuriken**

-Delivers a ranged Ninjutsu attack with a potency of 450.
+Delivers a ranged ninjutsu attack with a potency of 450.
 This is achieved with any single mudra use.
 Has a range of 25 yalms.

 ![Raiton](https://xivapi.com/i/002000/002912_hr1.png)\
 **Raiton**